-For any level floral student, working with Carozzi is an incredible opportunity.
+For any level of floral student, working with Carozzi is an incredible opportunity.
 Her sophisticated and wild aesthetic graces high-end events and major venues, including the New York Armory Show and the New Museum.
-Known for her focus on sustainability, she can execute a massive floral installation without floral foam, a convenient but environmentally problematic plastic-based product, when others would shy away.
+Known for her focus on sustainability, she can execute a massive floral installation without floral foam—a convenient but environmentally problematic, plastic-based product—when others would shy away.

 “This is a typical program here at FlowerSchool.
 The creative process is a difficult concept to grasp and can only be done by a simulated ‘real life’ program like this.”